disha-satpute/MySQL/Notes/sql_operators.md

 -- Returns the combined result of employees from department 1 and 2, with no duplicates
 ```

-UNION ALL: Combines the result sets of two queries, including duplicates.
+UNION ALL : Combines the result sets of two queries, including duplicates.
 ```sql
 SELECT FirstName FROM Employees WHERE DepartmentID = 1 UNION ALL